starcitizen-lug/knowledge-base/wiki/Home.md

 #### General News
-> (August 23, 2024) **Vulkan Beta: Limited performance with KDE on Wayland**
-> - As of writing running Star Citizen's vulkan renderer on kde wayland will result in your [gpu utilisation being limited to less than 75%](https://bugs.kde.org/show_bug.cgi?id=492051), causing low framerates
->   - To fix: either use Gamescope, switch to another desktop, or run KDE's x11 session

 > (May 4, 2024) **Game Crash on launch from main menu**
 > - Linux kernel 6.8.9 can result in a crash when launching from main menu, may be accompanied by a popup including text "Assertion failed!"
 >   - To fix: revert to kernel 6.8.8, update to 6.9+, or enable ReBar if your hardware supports it